-- Set RUN_ELEVPOINT to Y (See Section 4.4.14, "Use Elevpoint for selecting elevated and PinG sources" [165] for more information about running Elevpoint to select PinG sources) - Set SMK PING METHOD to 1 - 5.
+- Set RUN_ELEVPOINT to Y (See Section 4.4.14, "Use Elevpoint for selecting elevated and PinG sources" [163] for more information about running Elevpoint to select PinG sources) - Set SMK_PING_METHOD to 1 - 5.
 Configure approach for plume rise for explicit plume rise sources.

 Explicit plume rise sources (i.e., sources for which plume rise has been computed outside of SMOKE) require additional precomputed plume rise information, previously described for inventory data import in Section 4.4.2.5, "Day-specific and hour-specific point and fire inventories" [136].
-In addition to these data for CMAQ or MAQSIP modeling, the following settings must be made in the run scripts.
+In addition to these data for CMAQ modeling, the following settings must be made in the run scripts.
 These settings are in addition to the other configurations you need for the other point sources described above.
 If the only point sources in your inventory are explicit plume rise sources, then use the settings described in steps 3 and 5a above.

-Set HOUR PLUMEDATA YN to Y
+Set HOUR_PLUMEDATA_YN to Y

 4.4.20.
-Model for UAM, REMSAD, and CAM_x
+Model for UAM and CAM_X

-Make sure the chemical speciation is set for one of the UAM, REMSAD, or CAM_X chemical mechanisms.
+1. Make sure the chemical speciation is set for one of the UAM or CAM_X chemical mechanisms.